-A joint effort between the North American Council for Freight Efficiency (NACFE) and Rocky Mountain Institute (RMI), Run on Less is a best-of-the-best, cross-country roadshow that showcases advancements in freight efficiency.
+A joint effort between the North American Council for Freight Efficiency (NACFE) and RMI, Run on Less is a best-of-the-best, cross-country roadshow that showcases advancements in freight efficiency.
 The goal of the Run is to highlight the best possible current use of the efficiency technologies, operational practices, and driver capabilities to show what the most innovative fleets can accomplish in the real world in terms of fuel economy and freight efficiency.
 Run on Less showcases how efficiency technologies improve the bottom line for fleets and benefit the environment by reducing greenhouse gas emissions.